 - In a large bowl, combine flour, sugar, baking powder, salt, baking soda, and buttermilk.
 Mix to combine.

 - Bake for 1 hour or until a toothpick comes out clean.
-Transfer loaf to a wire rack to cool before serving.
+Transfer the loaf to a wire rack to cool before serving.

 Traditional Irish Soda Bread